shipmonk-rnd/input-mapper/README.md

 }
 ```

 By default, any extra properties are not allowed.
-You can changed that by adding `#[AllowExtraKeys]` over the class.
+You can change that by adding `#[AllowExtraKeys]` over the class.

 ### Map Input